 A business takes out insurance to protect their business from loss.
 The insurance provides protection against the covered forms of financial loss.
 Put simply, a business chooses to purchase insurance purely to protect themselves, although at times insurance may e a requirement as well.

 Surety bonds protect one of the three parties involved in the contract—the obligee, which is the party that required the business to purchase the bond.
 The surety company agrees to compensate the obligee should the principal fail to meet the agreed upon contract or license terms.
-This means that the obligee, which can be the state, another business, or an individual, is protected against loss caused by a breached contract or license requirement.
+This means that the obligee, which can be the state, another business, or an individual, is protected against loss caused by a breached contract or license requirement – not the bondholder.

 Who covers the financial losses?

 Even though insurance companies often underwrite both surety bonds and insurance policies, the two products do not work in the same way.

 When an insurance company pays out on a claim against an insurance policy they absorb the financial loss.
 The business will only be required to pay a small amount, if any, of the cost of the claim.

 However, when a surety pays out on a claim made against a surety bond something very different happens.
 The surety will pay the cost of the claim but they then expect to be fully reimbursed by the bond principal, which is the business or individual who purchased the surety bond.
 Surety bonds work more like a form of credit than insurance with the surety only covering the claim cost for a short period of time until the business repays them in full.

 What do they cost?